Jacques II de Goyon: Fighting the ligue

 Now loyal to Navarre, Matignon continued to hold Guyenne for his new king, now established as a governor.
 Matignon conducted punitive expeditions for Navarre in 1594, his forces descending into the Dordogne, however much of the liguer nobility retreated to their château's, waited for the threat to pass, and then re-emerged.

 Croquant rebellions

 The continued ravages of the civil wars had left many peasants destitute by this point, and many turned to join the growing Croquant rebellions in the south west of France.
 In response to this, the nobility formed leagues of their own independent of higher authority, to crush the peasants.
 These leagues claimed loyalty to Matignon, but he lacked much in the way of control over them.
 Bourdeille wrote to Matignon, asking for funds so that he might attack the Croquants.
 In May the king gave the greenlight to a potential campaign by Bourdeille, if his existing policy of appeasement of the peasantry failed.
 On Matignon's orders Bourdeille assembled a large force.
 The presence of this force pushed the Croquant general La Saigne, to the negotiating table.
 While a formal peace would not be established, the Croquant force would melt away with some of their demands met.

+Assembly of Notables

+In November 1596, the king convoked an Assembly of Notables at Rouen.
+Their purpose was to consider several proposals to alleviate the financial hardship the kingdom was experiencing.
+One package was prepared by the king's minister the baron de Rosny and proposed various quick expedients to secure a cash flow, the other was devised by Bellièvre, and was constituted of a wide scale austerity program, with large restructuring of France's finances.
+To lead the discussions of the notables in considering these proposals matters were divided into three chambers which were led by Matignon, Marshal Retz and the duc de Montpensier respectively.

+In the end, the notables agreed to the establishment of a new tax, known as the pancarte which appropriated 1/20th of the revenue of goods, and a year long suspension of royal wages among other resolutions.